-In his first three seasons, Lynch has overseen the conversion of Jordan Taylor from quarterback into one of the top receivers in the conference and the emergence of Dennis Parks as an equally disruptive weapon to team on the opposite side.
-Taylor enters his senior year ranked sixth in both career receptions and yard and seventh in receiving touchdowns.
-Three of his eight touchdown receptions last season were from 60 yards out or longer, including a 75-yard bomb from Taylor McHargue that set a C-USA Championship game record.
-Parks led the team with a 17.5 yards per catch average while finishing second to Taylor in catches and receiving yards.
+Rice's drive to the 2013 C-USA Championship was highlighted by the big play production of Taylor and Parks.
+Three of Taylor's eight touchdown receptions were from 60 yards out or longer, including a 75-yard bomb from Taylor McHargue that set a C-USA Championship game record.
+Parks led the team by averaging 17.5 yards per catch while finishing second to Taylor in catches and receiving yards.

-In 2012, Taylor emerged as a vital component of the Owls air attack which was punctuated with his record-setting effort in the Armed Forces Bowl.
-Taylor set a Rice bowl game record with 153 yards and three touchdowns on nine receptions to earn Rice MVP honors in the game.
+Taylor emerged as a vital component of the Owls 2012 air attack, punctuated by his record-setting effort in the Armed Forces Bowl.
+He set a Rice bowl game record with 153 yards and three touchdowns on nine receptions to earn Rice MVP honors in the game.
 Lynch also guided the transition of Sam McGuffie from running back to receiver and the senior responded with 54 receptions and five touchdowns.

 Lynch joined the Rice coaching staff on Feb.
 22, 2011 after six seasons at Indiana where he developed some of the most productive receivers in Hoosiers' history.